Other Pages

 Tag Purpose

-table, tr, td You can make tables (like this one) with table rows and data cells
+table, tr, td Tables (like this one) with table rows and data cells.

-div A section marker that doesn't do anything specific to the contents itself, but does make a new line after.
-(More on this later.)
+div A section marker that doesn't do anything specific to the contents itself, but does make a new line after. (a 'division'.
+More on this later)

 span Another section marker that doesn't do anything to its contents, but is inline - it does not make a new line after.

-And HTML5 introduced lots of new HTML tags to make the HTML more semantic, meaning the tags should describe the content they describe.
+HTML5 introduced lots of new tags to make the HTML more semantic, meaning the tags should describe the content they describe.
 Some of the new elements introduced by HTML5 include:

 Tag Purpose

-header The header for a page.
-(This is different from the head element, which contains metadata about the page!)
+header The header for a page or section of a page.
+(This is different from the head element, which contains metadata about the page!).

 Try This

-What happens if you change the <ul> to <ol>?
+What happens if you change the <ul> in your hello.html to <ol>?
 (Don't forget to change the closing tag, too.)

 Next Step: